adaltas/node-nikita/docs/index.md

 *   `source`            The file or directory to copy.
 *   `destination`       Where the file or directory is copied.
+*   `force`             Copy the file even if one already exists.
 *   `not_if_exists`     Equals destination if true.
 *   `chmod`             Permissions of the file or the parent directory